Terrorists Shell Syrias Idlib De-escalation Zone 5 Times - Russian Military - UrduPoint

 Terrorists Shell Syria's Idlib De-escalation Zone 5 Times - Russian Military

-He added that a Syrian soldier had been wounded in Latakia by sniper fire at Syrian government troops near the village of Akch-Baer.
+He added that a Syrian soldier had been wounded by sniper fire at Syrian government troops near the village of Miznas.

 The Russian Defense Ministry's Center for Reconciliation of Opposing Sides and Control over the Movement of Refugees in the Syrian Arab Republic was established in February 2016.
 Its tasks include the signing of agreements on illegal armed groups and individual settlements joining the regime of cessation of hostilities, as well as coordinating the delivery of humanitarian aid.